Skip to content

 3. The human can cancel — revocation that propagates to merchants

 MPCP provides all three.
-The human signs a PolicyGrant with their DID key; the agent pre-loads a signed budget authorization; merchants verify the full chain (PolicyGrant → SBA → SPA → Settlement) locally, with an optional online revocation check.
+The human signs a PolicyGrant with their DID key; the agent signs per-payment SBAs; merchants verify the chain (PolicyGrant + SBA) locally; and the Trust Gateway enforces the budget ceiling and submits XRPL settlement — with an optional online revocation check.

 The delegation chain